ALI-P48/MicroprocessorLab/Assignment3-LCDs/Experiment1/README.md

 ## Assignment3 - Experiment1
-Print "hwllo World!" on a LCD.
+Print "hello World!" on a LCD.

 ‌
 ## Instruction:
-Print "hwllo World!" on a LCD.
+Print "hello World!" on a LCD.

 This is the circuite:
 ![](https://github.com/ALI-P48/MicroprocessorLab/blob/main/Assignment3-LCDs/Experiment1/Pictures/Circuit.jpg)